Dunlap, Kansas: History

+After Singleton's death, the community continued to grow through the beginning of the 20th century.
+In 1880, the Presbyterian church's Freedmen's Academy was founded, so that African Americans could have a proper education.
+African-Americans in Dunlap were also restricted to their own cemetery: Dunlap Colored Cemetery.

 In the 1930s the Dust Bowl also occurred.
 The Dust Bowl was caused by poor farming techniques and resulted in dust storms across the country.
 This resulted in difficulties in growing crops.
-All these factors lead to the abandonment of small farming communities across the country, resulting in the ghost town.
-The last celebration of Juneteenth, a celebration of the day slaves heard they were emancipated, was in 1931.
-Eventually, the bank filed for bankruptcy and businesses closed.
-This was then followed by the school and then the church closing its doors, even the old Methodist church which was donated to the Kansas Historical Society.
-And just as fast as the population grew, it fell.
-Hundreds left to find a better life, many going to Kansas City, Council Grove, and other larger communities.
-Eventually, the economy came back and was stronger than it ever had been.
-However, the old Dunlap never returned and if it is known, it is only known as one of the many ghost towns of Kansas.
+Dunlap is only known as one of the many ghost towns of Kansas.

-The post office finally closed its doors in 1988 marking the end of Dunlap.
-Dunlap is now an unincorporated territory of Kansas and is only home to roughly thirty people.
-Its last Black resident was buried in the colored cemetery on April 27, 1993, to be with family.
+The post office closed its doors in 1988.
+The community is only home to roughly thirty people.
+Its last Black resident was buried in the colored cemetery on April 27, 1993.

 Dunlap Colored Cemetery

-Dunlap's Colored Cemetery, also known as the Exoduster Cemetery was nominated to the National Register of Historic Places by Janet Kimbrell and the Morris County Historical Society.
+Dunlap Colored Cemetery, also known as the Exoduster Cemetery, was nominated to the National Register of Historic Places by Janet Kimbrell and the Morris County Historical Society.
 Dunlap's Colored Cemetery was built in response to segregation and the prejudice against the Exoduster community.
 The cemetery was first established in 1880 and is now occupied with over a hundred African American graves.
 Dunlap's Colored Cemetery was added to the register on September 14, 2018.
-The Cemetery was officially added for its association with the Exoduster's Movement and to “Pap” Singleton the Father of the Exodus.
+The cemetery was officially added for its association with the Exoduster's Movement and to “Pap” Singleton, the Father of the Exodus.